Pendo720/N.J-Matata/index.md

 ### [Project 1: Track-Sys (Java/Kotlin/Typescript)](https://github.com/Pendo720/Tri-Font)
 #### Overview
+> Track-Sys is a complete system for tracking events.
+These can be anything where human activity is involve and
+> some traceability is required for managerial operations.
+The project consists of a
+>  - a microservice for managing the associate data streams in the activity
+>  - a web portal showing the registered events in the system
+>  - a mobile app for capturing some of the event streams
+>
 Created:
   - a microservice for processing events, broadcasting any received events to subscribers
   - created a front-end which subscribes to the microservice endpoint and updates in real-time